george-sarji/StandAlone-database/README.md

 ## Update 07/OCT/2017 - 8:45:
 Finished the EditTask activity with the coding along with testing.
 Need to check how to change default selected item in a spinner list for the priority, along with adding a radio group to set the done parameter in the task.

+## Update 07/OCT/2017 - 9:30:
+Re-did the edit task activity, added taking a photo in the add task activity, need to add a preview of the image in the edit task activity.
+Also added the checkbox for the done in the edit task and added the spinner selection to be on the correct priority in edit task.
+Need to work on decoding the byte array to a Bitmap to add to ImageView in the edittask activity.